benalittlewhile/dndCollab/README.md

+# "The Svelte one"

+My idea with this repo is to create a mockup/basic version of an app in svelte, then have two of my mentees try to recreate the site in react as a way to learn said react.
+I've included the original readme for the template I'm using below to answer some architecture questions.

+## Installation and usage

+Requirements:

+- [nodejs](https://nodejs.org/en/) - I'd recommend the latest version over
+  stable
+- [an npm-compatible package manager](https://yarnpkg.com/) - I use yarn, and I'll be writing docs as if you are too, but npm or other options are also available.
+- git

+Installation:  (in your finest terminal)
+1. Navigate to your favorite repo folder
+2. Clone the repository
+   `git clone git@github.com:benalittlewhile/dndCollab.git`
+3. Change to the newly cloned folder
+   `cd dndCollab`
+4. Check out the svelte version of the project
+   `git checkout svelteMock`
+5. Install package dependencies
+   `yarn` or `npm install` or your package manager's equivalent
+6. Start the dev server
+   `yarn dev` or `npm run dev`
+7. Open up your browser and navigate to the localhost:port link shown on the screen.
+You should see the app!
+8. Hackin'

 # Svelte + TS + Vite

 This template should help get you started developing with Svelte and TypeScript in Vite.